 “Last one out’s a rotten egg!” someone would shout.

 The locker rooms were located on the ground floor of a two-story building that also housed Mr. Walton’s office.
 It was set back from the edge of the pool, about 30 feet from the deep end, and we could see him now and then, standing at a large plate glass window on the second floor, peering out over his domain.
-Every once in a while, his voice would come booming over the loudspeakers and break the constant chatter of bathers with an announcement of some sort.
+Every once in a while, his voice would come booming over the loudspeakers and break the constant chatter of bathers with an announcement of some sort about running, or diving into the shallow end.

 He became a regular feature at the pool, usually showing up on weekends when it was most crowded, and we came to refer to him as, “The Muscleman.”
 It was never clear to me why he was doing what he did, but after seeing him a few times, the novelty began to wear off until he added something to his routine that I could not believe: he stood on his hands, feet perfectly pointed toward the sky, and very slowly lifted one hand off the blanket, and balanced himself on the other.
-It was a feat that went beyond the simple poses we had seen before, and earned him our respect as a true bodybuilder.
+It was a feat that went beyond the simple poses we had seen before, and I'm sure it must have inspired me to do something about my 97 pound body.

 Charles Atlas based the 12 lessons in his bodybuilding course on the concept of “Dynamic Tension.”
 The idea was to build strength by creating tension between opposing muscles, and the photos in the booklet that came with the course looked very much like the set of poses adopted by The Muscleman.
 I read through the book, but there was no mention of the possibility that someday I would be able to stand on one hand.
 The best I could do was a simple three-point headstand, and even then, if I did not have a wall to keep my legs up, I would usually fall over in a heap.